dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 jArray[0] = new JsonValue("hello");
 jArray[1] = new JsonValue(myCustomDataType);

-string v0 = (string)jArray[0].Value;
+// Get the internal values based on above. string v0 = (string)jArray[0].Value;
 MyCustomDataType v1 = (MyCustomDataType)jArray[1].Value;

-// or to support a possible conversion:
+// If the type is not known, call GetValue() which supports a possible conversion:
 MyCustomDataType v1 = jArray[1].GetValue<MyCustomDataType>();
 ```